Zayn Malik Will Be Relieved To Learn That Harry Styles Reportedly Wants To Be The Mysterious One [Opinion]

 “It’s cool, that’s life, I guess.
 I don’t really think of myself as mysterious, but maybe I am.”

-What seemed to Zayn Malik as a stigma at the time, was really much closer to the preferred image of classic rock artists, especially the later evolution of Zayn Malik into the bad boy.
+What seemed to Zayn Malik as a stigma at the time was really much closer to the preferred image of classic rock artists, especially the later evolution of Zayn Malik into the bad boy.
 Of course, Harry Styles needs at least a small step toward mystery.

 Harry Styles has reportedly decided to adopt an air of mystery.
-A source for The Sun has reportedly explained that Harry Styles wants a bit of mystery to his image now.
-The source is quoted in The Hamilton Speculator.
+A source for the Sun has reportedly explained that Harry Styles wants a bit of mystery to his image now.
+The source is quoted in the Hamilton Speculator.

 “Harry’s idols are people like Bowie and Jagger.
 He’s closely studied their careers and that’s the direction he is heading in.
 He loves the sense of mystery they maintained around them.”